 Marcus vs. SoFi

 SoFi is a great choice if you need to borrow more than $30,000.
-Through this lender, you can borrow up to $100,000 with rates between 5.7% and 14.24% and terms of three, five or seven years.
+Through this lender, you can borrow up to $100,000 with rates between 5.99% and 18.85% and terms of 2 to 7 years.
 One nice thing about SoFi is that the lender offers both fixed and variable rates.
 Most personal loans come with fixed interest rates, but in certain cases, a variable rate can be a better choice.
 Like Marcus, SoFi looks for creditworthy borrowers, so you’ll need established credit history and a good to excellent credit score to qualify.
 If you have a lower credit score, you may be better off considering other lenders besides SoFi or Marcus.

 Marcus vs. Prosper